lblod/vendor-data-distribution-service/README.md

 with this service into a graph that is only readable for that vendor through `mu-authorization`.

+Internally, this service uses a temporary graph to immediately write any incoming subjects and a unique identifier for that subject.
+If any subject is repeated over multiple delta messages, a new identifier is used every time.
+This combination of subject and unique identifier "encodes" the fact that a delta message for that subject has arrived.
+Later, based on a CRON job or a timer that is set after a delta message, a batch of subjects is processed simultaneously after querying for subjects and their identifiers.
+Subjects can thus appear in that batch with different identifiers, but are processed once for that batch.
+After processing the used combinations of subjects and identifiers are removed from the temporary graph.

+The reason for using unique identifiers is to allow for better and more correct concurrency.
+Ingesting delta messages, and therefore writing subjects to the temporary graph, can happen concurrently to processing batches of subjects.
+If new deltas arrive for a subject that is currently already being processed, the combination of subject and identifier in the temporary graph make sure that it will be processed again in a later batch.
+Batching subjects for processing means that subjects are processed in much less iterations, and meanwhile, ordering the batching queries by subject means that subjects are processed in the least amount of batches (in stark contrast to earlier behaviour of this service where every subject might have been processed numerous times, because it would have been processed during every delta message).

+On top of all this, batch processing happens, by default (configurable), every couple of minutes.
+This allows for all the delta messages of a subject to arrive before attempting to process that subject.
+This prevents the situation that not enough data is available at the time to correctly dispatch the subject.
+There is also a CRON job that runs every hour (also configurable) to clean up any leftover subjects in the temporary graph.
+This job also runs on startup of the service.

 ## Adding to a stack

 Add the vendor-data-distribution-service to a mu-semtech stack by inserting the